paper-plane-developers/paper-plane/README.md

 ## Installation Instructions

-Telegrand is an in-development project and it isn't considered stable software yet.
+Paper Plane is an in-development project and it isn't considered stable software yet.
 Also, the included API credentials are very limited and, in some cases, your account may end up banned by Telegram (check the `Telegram API Credentials` section below).
-You can avoid that by using a custom built version of Telegrand with provided API credentials via meson options, like [this AUR package](https://aur.archlinux.org/packages/telegrand-git) which you may prefer using if you use Arch Linux.
-But, if you still feel brave enough, there's a CI that automatically generates the latest flatpak build with the test API credentials: just download the [latest artifact](https://nightly.link/marhkb/telegrand/workflows/ci/main) and install it locally using `flatpak install telegrand.flatpak`.
+You can avoid that by using a custom built version of Paper Plane with provided API credentials via meson options, like [this AUR package](https://aur.archlinux.org/packages/paper-plane-git) which you may prefer using if you use Arch Linux.
+But, if you still feel brave enough, there's a CI that automatically generates the latest flatpak build with the test API credentials: just download the [latest artifact](https://nightly.link/paper-plane-developers/paper-plane/workflows/ci/main) and install it locally using `flatpak install paper-plane.flatpak`.

 ## Telegram API Credentials

 Telegram requires custom clients to set some credentials for using their API.
-Telegrand doesn't provide official API credentials, so the packagers are expected to set their own credentials for distributing the app, obtainable at https://my.telegram.org/.
-However, Telegrand includes the Telegram's test credentials by default, which are very limited, but usable (especially for development).
+Paper Plane doesn't provide official API credentials, so the packagers are expected to set their own credentials for distributing the app, obtainable at https://my.telegram.org/.
+However, Paper Plane includes the Telegram's test credentials by default, which are very limited, but usable (especially for development).
 However, it's known that Telegram sometimes decides to ban accounts that use such credentials (especially newer accounts).
 For that reason, it's suggested to use your own API credentials, which can be set by using meson options (see the `Build Instructions` section below).

 ## Build Instructions